MaelysBoennec/Non-linearity-and-variablitity-vertebrate-populations/README.md

 + 03_figures.R :
 **Scripts for all figures (including supplementary) in the paper.**

-# Figures ("outputs" folder)

-Contains all the figures generated from the code.

 # References
 Rigal S, Devictor V, Dakos V (2020) A method for classifying and comparing non-linear trajectories of ecological variables.
 Ecological Indicators 112: 106113